 For those who follow traditional dietary principles such as Wise Traditions, Paleo, SCD and others, the unprocessed, low temp dried herb and quality extracts appear to have little to no risk if consumed on occasion and in moderation.

-Stevia, like many other no calorie sweeteners is also a no nutrient sweetener.
+Stevia, like many other no calorie sweeteners is also a no nutrient sweetener similar to monk fruit.
 Our ancestors consumed sweeteners not only as a source of calories, but also for valuable nutrients and minerals.
 Even the whole leaf form of this herb does not compare to the nutrient density of many other traditional sweeteners.

 If you do need or want to use stevia, make sure you are getting only the true herb.
 Trusted sources include Frontier and Sweetleaf among others.
 Make sure it is processed without toxic chemicals and solvents.
 In addition, it should be free from other additives, processed ingredients, and artificial sweeteners.

 Finally, don’t consume stevia in any form as part of a meal or snack that contains few to no carbs.
 This will avoid an undesirable adrenaline and cortisol stress response from stimulating the sweet induced metabolic process without any carbs to support it.

 Subscribe today and gain access to my exclusive & FREE weekly newsletter packed with the latest health news, Real Food recipes, video how-to's, special discounts and much more!